victorlenerd/victorlenerd/README.md

 ### Hi there 👋

-I'm a software engineer with over six years experience, I am proficient with NodeJS, TypeScript, React but I'm also quiet familiar with GoLang, Python, Java and Swift.
+I'm a software engineer with over six years experience proficient with NodeJS, TypeScript, React and GoLang, Postgres.

 🔭 I’m currently working on: